Contents

 Trail Type: Hike in, hike out

-6. Wasatch Trail
+6. Wasatch Hiking Trail

 Difficulty: Difficult/Strenuous